dkaty123/dkaty123/README.md

 - 👨‍💻 All of my projects are available at [https://dev-katyal.netlify.app)

-- 💬 Ask me about **how to build apps from scratch in Android Studio**

-- ⚡ Fun fact **I got my pilots licence from being a Royal Canadian Air Cadet for 5 years**
+- ⚡ Fun fact : I love volunteering for ocean conservation, **worked previously with EarthEcho through their Marine Plastic Ambassador program**

 <h3 align="left">Connect with me:</h3>
 <p align="left">